-The Moody Loan Fund, established in April, 1970, by the Trustees of the Moody Foundation, is designed to provide short term, interest free loans to students to cover the costs of tuition, fees and books.
-Loans are to be paid back over a 60-day period during the long semester, or a 30-day period during summer sessions.
-Application for a Moody short term loan may be made through the Office of Financial Aid.
+Short Term Loan Programs - The Moody Loan Fund was established in April of 1970, by the Trustees of the Moody Foundation.
+It is designed to provide short term, interest free loans to students to cover the costs of tuition, fees and books.
+Loans are to be paid back over a 60-day period during the long semester or a 30-day period during the summer sessions.
+Application for a Moody short term loan may be made through the Financial Aid Office.